shchopraUCSD/ECE260B_Project/single_core/doc/notes.md

 - had to remove filler/DCAP cells from SRAM PnR for it to work
 ### Single Core PNR
 - see suggested floorplan image, srams will need appropriate rotation, keep mem\_in on left, sum\_out on right (keeping 2 dual cores, left and right, in mind) and output at bottom (right below psum mem's Q port)
-- for netlist/ subdirectory in hierarchical PNR, have copied the netlist from the synth run without the SRAMs
+- for netlist/ subdirectory in hierarchical PNR, have copied the netlist from the synth run *without* the SRAMs (i.e. SRAMs are a black box)
 ### Single Core GLS
 - TBD.
-- should we use synth netlist? or directly PNR netlist?
+- should we use synth netlist? or directly PNR netlist? --> give a run with synth netlist and see
+- GLS with synth netlist needs the netlist *with* the SRAMs (i.e. SRAMs are NOT a black box)

 ## Dual Core
 ### RTL